 Acts of kindness

 Giving respect to seniors is one of the many acts of kindness we may include in our daily lives.
 I assist my mother in the kitchen and with other household chores.
 People with low incomes, such as gardeners, cobblers, guards, etc., deserve to be treated with dignity.
-While traveling by bus or rail, we should be kind and offer seats to pregnant women, the elderly, and people with disabilities.
+While travelling by bus or rail, we should be kind and offer seats to pregnant women, the elderly, and people with disabilities.

 There are several frivolous acts of kindness you can do in your everyday life.
 You don't need to make a huge change in someone's life; you just need to acknowledge that someone needs you and go ahead and help them.
 Kindness doesn't need to be an act, but just a little action.